How a Relationship Can Recover in Three Steps After an Infidelity

 Working on this together in the safety of the Holistic Couple and Therapy office means that I will be there to guide you through the process of having these discussions in a safe and productive environment.
 It’s important to be able to call a timeout, be redirected and feel seen and understood by a third party who can validate and reassure each person that they are safe in this space and that this work is to bring you back together.
 I strive to interrupt negative cycles when clients are spiraling into them, name them, and provide new language and approaches.

 Need guidance through infidelity?
-Reach out to a therapist that resonates with you from our “Contact Us” page on our website.
+Reach out to a therapist that resonates with you by clicking below.